holoviz/panel/doc/tutorials/basic/index.md

 :link: size
 :link-type: doc

-COMING UP: Understand inherent sizing, fixed sizing, and responsive layouts.. sizing_mode, height/ width, max_height/ max_width.
+We will discover how sizing works in Panel, exploring the differences between inherent sizing, fixed sizing and responsive sizing.
+Finally we will cover responsive layouts.
 :::

 :::{grid-item-card} {octicon}`arrow-switch;2.5em;sd-mr-1` Align Content